§ 303.3. Offense Gravity Score—general.

 (2) Convictions for attempt, solicitation, or conspiracy to commit any offense which is not a Felony 1 offense, receive the Offense Gravity Score of the offense attempted, solicited, or which was the object of the conspiracy.

-(3) Convictions for attempt, solicitation, or conspiracy to commit any offense under The Controlled Substance, Drug, Device and Cosmetic Act (35 P. S. § 780—101-§ 780-144) receive the Offense Gravity Score of the offense attempted, solicited, or which was the object of the conspiracy.
+(3) Convictions for attempt, solicitation, or conspiracy to commit any offense under The Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. § 780-101—§ 780-144) receive the Offense Gravity Score of the offense attempted, solicited, or which was the object of the conspiracy.

 (4) Exception for inchoate murder convictions.
 Convictions for attempt, solicitation, or conspiracy to commit murder receive the Offense Gravity Score of 14 if there is serious bodily injury and 13 if there is no serious bodily injury.

 (d) Ethnic Intimidation.
 Convictions for Ethnic Intimidation (18 Pa.C.S. § 2710) receive an Offense Gravity Score that is one point higher than the offense which was the object of the Ethnic Intimidation.
-When the object offense is murder of the third degree, a conviction for Ethnic Intimidation receives the highest Offense Gravity Score.
+When the object offense is murder of the third degree, a conviction for Ethnic Intimidation receives the highest Offense Gravity Score applicable.

-(e) Violations of The Controlled Substance, Drug, Device and Cosmetic Act (35 P. S. § § 780-101—780-144).
+(e) Violations of The Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. § § 780-101—780-144).
 If any mixture or compound contains any detectable amount of a controlled substance, the entire amount of the mixture or compound shall be deemed to be composed of the controlled substance.
 If a mixture or compound contains a detectable amount of more than one controlled substance, the mixture or compound shall be deemed to be composed entirely of the controlled substance which has the highest Offense Gravity Score.

 (1) Exception for prescription pills.
-The exception to subsection (e) above is for violations of 35 P. S. § 780-113 (a)(12), (a)(14), and (a)(30) when narcotic prescription pills of Schedule II are involved.
-For such violations it is the number of pills rather than the amount of the controlled substance which is considered in determining the Offense Gravity Score.
+For violations of 35 P.S. § 780-113(a)(12), (a)(14), and (a)(30) involving narcotic prescription pills of Schedule II, when both the weight and the number of pills are known, the higher Offense Gravity Score assignment applies.
 (See § 303.15.)

 Felony 1 8